Bali First Aid Kit & Medicine Checklist for Travellers (Doctor-Curated, Apotek-Friendly)

 Adults: 50 mg 30–60 minutes before travel, then every 4–6 hours as per label.

-Kids: follow label; a common ballpark is ~1 mg/kg/dose.
+Kids: follow label; a common ballpark is ~1 mg/kg/dose (use product guidance).

 Brands: Antimo, Antimo Anak.